 Any conversation that is likely to be around patients or staff must not be conducted in open space eg corridors.
-Over the years, there have been incidents whereby staff have been overheard discussing detailed patient care and other staff or members of public have been able to listen in.
+Over the years, there have been incidents whereby staff

 Always consider your surroundings and whether you are in the most appropriate area for the discussion that you are having.
 Is there a more appropriate place eg a meeting room, ward managers office?